austinsw/Asteroid/README.md

 **Note that the programe is developed on Replit, so the libraries used are Replit specific!**

-To test POST request, I used Postman, an onlint API testing platform.
+To test POST request for free, I used [Postman](https://www.postman.com/), an onlint API testing platform.

+## Installed packages

+- Flask version: 2.1.2
+- replit version: 3.2.4

 ## Requirements